 Midweek moisturising is very important for your hair.
 If you don’t do this you could find that by the end of the week your hair will feel very dry and brittle to the touch.
 You don’t want that.
 Your aim is to have soft natural hair that is healthy.

 Midweek moisturising doesn’t have to be too labour-intensive.
 You can add a little leave-in conditioner to your spray bottle mixed with water to use as a moisturiser.
 Make sure you give your hair a spray each time you redo your hairstyle.

-4. Seal in moisture
+4. Seal in Moisture

 You should be using the LOC method to do this

-5. Cover your hair
+5. Cover Your Hair

 Using satin makes sure that any moisture that you apply to your hair will not be absorbed away by cotton or any other material.
 Satin does not absorb moisture which makes it really good to use at bedtime or any other time that you want to lay down.

-These oils are really good to use for low porosity hair care as they are light enough that they can be used without having a lot of product build-up and they won’t weight down your hair.
+These oils are really good to use for low porosity hair care as they are light enough that they can be used without having a lot of product build-up and they won’t weigh down your hair.
 Take a look at these really great oils for natural hair.